perxpective/Cybersecurity-Therapy/SPIM/SPIM Chapter 2 - Incident Response Framework.md

 - **Employees**
 	- The organisation performs all of its incident response work with limited technical and administrative support from contractors
 - **Partially Outsourced**
-	- Organisation outsources portions of its incident response work
+	- Organisations outsource portions of its incident response work
-	- Most prevalent arrange is for the organisation to outsource 24/7 monitoring of intrusion detection sensors
+	- Most prevalent arrange is for the organisation to outsource 24/7 monitoring of intrusion detection sensors, firewalls and other security
 	-